bmarcote/gmrt_pipeline/README.md

-# GAPA - uGMRT CASA Pipeline Analysis
+# uGMRT CASA Pipeline Analysis
-# CAGA - CASA Analysis of GMRT datA
+# CASA Analysis of GMRT datA

 Pipeline to analyze data from the Giant Metrewavelength Radio Telescope (GMRT).
 It is particularly focused on the analysis of data from the new backend (upgraded-GMRT or uGMRT).